 Every wholesaler, wherever located, that engages in wholesale distribution into, out of, or within Iowa must be licensed by the Board in accordance with the laws and regulations of Iowa before engaging in wholesale distribution of prescription drugs.
 An Iowa wholesale drug license expires on December 31 of each year.
-A Third Party Logistics Provider is not eligible for a wholesale distributor license and is currently not required to be licensed in Iowa.

 EFFECTIVE January 1, 2018, EVERY wholesaler, regardless of location, engaged in the distribution of controlled substances in Iowa is required to have a Controlled Substance Act (CSA) registration.

 Where operations are conducted at more than one location by a single wholesale distributor, each location must be licensed.